Didisimmons/Flybody-gym/TEST.md

     1. On a PC, navigate to the Timetable page.

-    2. Repeat the verification steps (I–V) used on the home page's hero image to ensure the results are the same.
+    2. Repeat the verification steps (i - v) used on the home page's hero image to ensure the results are the same.

           After completing the verification processes, the hero image yields the same results as the rates page.
 The hero image content adapts to different screen sizes.
 As the screen size approaches particular breakpoints, the font size decreases or rises.
 On all devices, the hero image text header looks great.